emergencyrussell/PySOI/README.md

 # Using the Script

+1) Download the script and the `soi-lists` folder with the requisite word list text files.

-1) Run the script.
+2) Run the script.
 Example:

 	```
 	python pysoi.py 12